FAQs

 Yes, financial assistance is offered to matriculated full-time graduate students.
 Please refer to TCNJ’s Office of Financial Aid for more details and/or consult with a representative in their office for assistance at osfa@tcnj.edu.

 REFUND: Students wishing to have a refund MUST set up a direct deposit through PAWS.
-Please refer to this handout to set up direct deposit or consult a representative in The Office of Student Accounts at stuaccts@tcnj.edu for assistance.
+Please refer to this handout to set up direct deposit or consult a representative in the Office of Student Accounts at stuaccts@tcnj.edu for assistance.

-Should I set up direct deposit?
+Should I set up a direct deposit?

-Tuition is only refunded to students who have set up direct deposit.
+Tuition is refunded only to students who have set up direct deposit.
 Students wanting a refund MUST set up a direct deposit through PAWS.
-Please refer to this handout to set up direct deposit or consult a representative in The Office of Student Accounts at stuaccts@tcnj.edu for assistance.
+Please refer to this handout to set up direct deposit or consult a representative in the Office of Student Accounts at stuaccts@tcnj.edu for assistance.

 Student Services FAQs